 People are emotional critters.
 They recoil when a business treats people badly.
 As a resident of Florida, I heard dozens of tales of how badly local business treated their employees in the face of an impending hurricane.
-Employers threatened to fire employees who wanted to evacuate ahead of Hurricane Irma.
+Employers threatened to fire employees who wanted to evacuate.
 Those stories spread like wildfire in the days before and after the storm.
-I know for a fact that one business is feeling the effect of that negative word of mouth.
+I know for a fact that one business is feeling the effect of that negative word of mouth weeks later.

-Lou is a good guy.
-He had repaired the cars of a man and his wife for decades.
-When her husband passed, she came to Lou and told him she couldn’t bear to drive her husband’s car.
+A local mechanic had repaired the cars of an elderly couple for the better part of three decades.
+A year after her husband passed, the woman told Lou she couldn’t bear to drive her husband’s car.
 The emotional pain was too great.
 So Lou recommended she visit a local car dealer selling cars known for their reliability.
-She went there on a Thursday.
+She left his shop and went there on a Thursday.
 Monday morning, she returned to Lou’s shop in tears.
-The salesman at the dealership had locked her in a room and sold her the most expensive car on the lot and added every expense possible to the car.
+The salesman at the dealership had locked her in a room.
+After hours of emotional abuse, he ended up selling her the most expensive car on the lot.
+He then added every expense possible to the car.
 He even added light up tire caps to the eighty year old woman’s car.
 Lou called the dealership in a rage.
 Even though the time to rescind the deal had passed, he had hoped that the dealer would do the right thing.
 The dealer and salesman both said the woman was an adult and made an adult decision.
 I’m sure they thought that was the end of that, but it wasn’t.
-Lou went on a tear – contacting every local group who would listen.
+Lou made it his mission to make this story known.
+He contacted every local group and media outlet who would listen.
 Upon learning of this injustice, other agencies and companies publicized this story.

 I moved to the area about a decade after this happened.
 I noticed the sign in his shop and asked about it.
-I asked because this dealer absolutely saturates the market with his advertising.
+I asked because even though I was new to the area, I was well aware of this car dealer.
+He absolutely saturates the market with his advertising.
 Now I know why.
+Ten years later, he’s still fighting to keep ahead of this negative publicity.
 It’s what you have to do when this kind of negative publicity hits the fan.